The following post is from Shaina of Food for My Family and Olmanson Photography: 3 Ways to Get Rid of the Last Halloween Candy

-I’m sick of eating the Halloween candy.
+I’m sick of eating Halloween candy.
 Okay.
 Sick may not be the right word for it.
-However, at this point in the game, we’re left with random odds and ends.
-My kids have picked out the things they really like, I’ve banned myself from digging in the bowl, and even my husband has eaten out all the Snickers Bars and Almond Joys, tasted a few of the others and decided they aren’t worth his time.
+However, we’re left with random odds and ends at this point in the game.
+My kids have picked out the things they really like, I’ve banned myself from digging in the bowl, and even my husband has eaten out all the Snickers Bars and Almond Joys, tasted a few of the others, and decided they aren’t worth his time.

 Really, I just want to reclaim the counter space that it takes up in my house, seal up the Halloween tote, stop thinking about it, and move on to Thanksgiving.